kashifrazzaqui/gitstats/README.md

 - Calculate net impact on codebase
 - Analyze commit frequency and developer productivity patterns
 - Score developers based on commit consistency and cadence
+- Consolidate multiple names/emails for the same developer
 - Filter by date range, branch, or file patterns
 - Colorful terminal output with formatted tables